 This sexy murder mystery involves music halls, cunning disguises, unforgettable songs and a killer on the loose.

-Redhead won 5 Tony Awards when it opened in 1959, including Best Musical.
-Featuring the legendary Gwen Verdon in the title role and marking the directing debut of none other than Bob Fosse, this Golden Age smash features great songs, high-spirited dancing, and a murder mystery, too!
+Redhead won five Tony Awards when it opened in 1959, including Best Musical.
+Featuring the legendary Gwen Verdon in the title role and marking the directing debut of none other than Bob Fosse, this Golden Age smash features great songs, high-spirited dancing and a murder mystery, too!

 When a young actress is murdered in 1900s London, the enterprising Simpson Sisters' Waxworks installs a tableau of the grisly deed.
 Muscle man Tom Baxter, the actress' friend, comes to complain and there, he meets Essie Whimple, a plain girl with a hyperactive imagination.
 Smitten with Tom, Essie pretends to have been attacked by the murderer, as well, and hijinks ensue – complete with cunning disguises, spine-tingling chases and an ill-fated show at the Odeon Musical Hall!

 With a large ensemble cast, Redhead has a variety of great roles for a strong chorus, in addition to a star turn for a "triple-threat" lead actress.
 The winning, Golden Age score featuring toe-tapping melodies by Albert Hague and witty, memorable lyrics by Dorothy Fields, paired with the heavy dance component, make this show a surefire crowd-pleaser.